FractalVoyager/FractalVoyager/README.md

 what to do to fix styling:

-- terminal
+- terminal DONE
-  - minimize option
+  - minimize option DONE
-  - set a max height
+  - set a max height DONE
+- shrink text boxes horizontally
 - when extra vertical space.... extra space should be inbetwen controls and terminal, not headeer and controls
 - when extra horizontal space... either max options longer, or keep download button to the left
 - re render page on screen resize (lowest propority)